louismullie/stanford-core-nlp/README.md

 end
 ```

-> Note: You need to load the StanfordCoreNLP pipeline before using the StanfordCoreNLP::Text class.
+> Important: You need to load the StanfordCoreNLP pipeline before using the StanfordCoreNLP::Text class.

 A good reference for names of annotations are the Stanford Javadocs for [CoreAnnotations](http://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/ling/CoreAnnotations.html), [CoreCorefAnnotations](http://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/dcoref/CorefCoreAnnotations.html), and [TreeCoreAnnotations](http://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/trees/TreeCoreAnnotations.html).
 For a full list of all possible annotations, see the 'config.rb' file inside the gem.
 The Ruby symbol (e.g. `:named_entity_tag`) corresponding to a Java annotation class follows the simple un-camel-casing convention, with 'Annotation' at the end removed.
 For example, the annotation `NamedEntityTagAnnotation` translates to `:named_entity_tag`, `PartOfSpeechAnnotation` to `:part_of_speech`, etc.